 Best cabin for those balling on a budget: interior

 One way to save money on a cruise is to book an interior room.
 These windowless cabins are some of the smallest accommodations available onboard, meaning they are also the cheapest.
-Don't worry-- they still come with all the same amenities as other standard cabins (i.e., ocean view and balcony rooms).
-You will have a bed, ensuite bathroom, vanity area, mini-bar, and television.
+Don't worry—they come with all the same amenities as other standard cabins (i.e., ocean-view and balcony rooms).
+You will have a bed, ensuite bathroom, vanity area, storage space, and a television.

 Read more: Why an inside cabin is the best choice for a cruise